Los Angeles Federal Crimes Attorney

 - Any criminal act occurring on federal land or involving federal officers;

-- Violations of immigration such as international human trafficking, and
+- Violations of immigration, such as international human trafficking, and

 - Customs violations such as importing child pornography.

+Another difference is how the court systems are organized.
 The President of the United States appoints federal judges for life, while state judges are elected.
-States crimes are investigated by local law enforcement and prosecuted by state district attorneys.
+State crimes are investigated by local law enforcement and prosecuted by state district attorneys, while Assistant U.S. attorneys prosecute federal crimes.
+Federal court cases generally take much longer to resolve than state cases.

 While relatively rare, a crime can be prosecuted in both federal and state court with no violation of double jeopardy.
-As an example, a California state jury acquitted four LAPD officers of the Rodney King beating in 1992, then a federal court later convicted two of those officers.
+As an example, a California state jury acquitted four LAPD officers of the Rodney King beating in 1992, and then a federal court later convicted two of those officers.

-Federal penalties tend to be much more severe than state penalties, particularly for drug crimes.
+Finally, federal penalties tend to be much more severe than state penalties, particularly for drug crimes.

-Levels of Offenses & Criminal History
+How Can the Levels of Offenses & Criminal History Affect My Case?

 The Federal Sentencing Guidelines include: